tshepang/blog/content/Rust week of 2017-03-30.md

 I very enjoyed reading [this (rather lengthy) comment] on a thread discussing Rust CStr/Cstring APIs.
-It shows great depth of knowledge and shows no fear of expressing strong opinions\...
+It shows great depth of knowledge and shows no fear of expressing strong opinions...
 I loves it.
-As for the argument itself, I don\'t know enough to have a qualified opinion, though the opposition is quite strong against the proposal (to deprecate those APIs).
+As for the argument itself, I don't know enough to have a qualified opinion, though the opposition is quite strong against the proposal (to deprecate those APIs).